telerik/maui-docs/controls/chart/series/chart-series-overview.md

 ---
-title: Overview
+title: Series Overview
-page_title: .NET MAUI Chart Documentation | RadChart Series Overview
+page_title: .NET MAUI Chart Documentation | Series Overview
 description: Check our &quot;Overview&quot; documentation article for Telerik Chart for .NET MAUI.
 slug: chart-series-overview
 position: 0
 ---

-# Overview #
+# Series Overview

 The data visualization in RadChart is done by a hierarchy of classes that inherit from the ChartSeries class.
 Each series has a collection of data points, that is the view model of the data.
 A series may have its data populated by data-binding to an arbitrary IEnumerable instance through the ItemsSource property.